-Discipline is considered an important aspect of training, and the trainees must adhere to the guidelines approved by the Board of Management, the Senate and the Council of the University of Colombo.
-Acts of indiscipline will be dealt with under the provisions of the Disciplinary Code of the PGIM.
-All trainees are also subject to the guidelines of local statutory bodies such as the SLMC, the employer and that of foreign organizations/statutory bodies during overseas training.
+Discipline is considered as an important aspect of training, and the trainees must adhere to the guidelines approved by the Board of Management, the Senate and the Council of the University of Colombo.
+Acts of indiscipline will be dealt with under these provisions of the Disciplinary Code of the Institute.
+All trainees are also subject to the guidelines of local statutory bodies such as the Sri Lanka Medical Council, the employer and that of foreign organizations/statutory bodies during overseas training.